base/base-fs/README.md

 ## Related projects

-* [base-cli](https://www.npmjs.com/package/base-cli): Plugin for base-methods that maps built-in methods to CLI args (also supports methods from a… [more](https://www.npmjs.com/package/base-cli) | [homepage](https://github.com/jonschlinkert/base-cli)
-* [base-config](https://www.npmjs.com/package/base-config): base-methods plugin that adds a `config` method for mapping declarative configuration values to other 'base'… [more](https://www.npmjs.com/package/base-config) | [homepage](https://github.com/jonschlinkert/base-config)
+You might also be interested in these projects:

-* [base-data](https://www.npmjs.com/package/base-data): adds a `data` method to base-methods. | [homepage](https://github.com/jonschlinkert/base-data)
+* [base-data](https://www.npmjs.com/package/base-data): adds a `data` method to base-methods. | [homepage](https://github.com/node-base/base-data)
-* [base-methods](https://www.npmjs.com/package/base-methods): base-methods is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting… [more](https://www.npmjs.com/package/base-methods) | [homepage](https://github.com/jonschlinkert/base-methods)
-* [base-options](https://www.npmjs.com/package/base-options): Adds a few options methods to base-methods, like `option`, `enable` and `disable`.
-See the readme… [more](https://www.npmjs.com/package/base-options) | [homepage](https://github.com/jonschlinkert/base-options)
+* [base-option](https://www.npmjs.com/package/base-option): Adds a few options methods to base, like `option`, `enable` and `disable`.
+See the readme… [more](https://www.npmjs.com/package/base-option) | [homepage](https://github.com/node-base/base-option)
-* [base-plugins](https://www.npmjs.com/package/base-plugins): Upgrade's plugin support in base applications to allow plugins to be called any time after… [more](https://www.npmjs.com/package/base-plugins) | [homepage](https://github.com/jonschlinkert/base-plugins)
+* [base-plugins](https://www.npmjs.com/package/base-plugins): Upgrade's plugin support in base applications to allow plugins to be called any time after… [more](https://www.npmjs.com/package/base-plugins) | [homepage](https://github.com/node-base/base-plugins)
 * [base-store](https://www.npmjs.com/package/base-store): Plugin for getting and persisting config values with your base-methods application.
-Adds a 'store' object… [more](https://www.npmjs.com/package/base-store) | [homepage](https://github.com/jonschlinkert/base-store)
+Adds a 'store' object… [more](https://www.npmjs.com/package/base-store) | [homepage](https://github.com/node-base/base-store)

 ## Contributing

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/base-fs/issues/new).
+For bugs and feature requests, [please create an issue](https://github.com/node-base/base-fs/issues/new).

 ## Building docs